hoonzinope/go-msg-queue-mini/README.en.md

     git clone https://github.com/your-username/go-msg-queue-mini.git
     cd go-msg-queue-mini
     ```

-2.  **Run the application:**
+2.  **Install dependencies:**
     ```bash
+    go mod tidy
+    ```

+3.  **Configuration (Optional):**
+    Open the `config.yml` file to modify necessary settings, such as the database file path (`persistence.options.dirs-path`).

+4.  **Run the application:**
+    ```bash
     go run main.go
     ```

-The application will start, and you will see messages being produced and consumed in the console.
-Press `Ctrl+C` to stop the application.
+Once the application starts, you can see message production/consumption and queue status logs in the console.
+Press `Ctrl+C` to shut down the application gracefully.

 ## Key Concepts

-- **Goroutines**: The producer and consumer run concurrently as goroutines.
-- **Channels**: While this example uses a simple queue, channels are a more idiomatic way to handle communication between goroutines in Go.
 -   **Producer-Consumer Pattern**: A classic concurrency pattern where one or more producers generate data and one or more consumers process it.
+-   **Goroutines**: Producers and consumers run concurrently as Goroutines to achieve high throughput.
+-   **SQLite Persistence**: Messages are stored in the `queue` table of a SQLite database.
+When a consumer retrieves a message, it is moved to the `inflight` table to track its processing status.
+Upon completion, it is moved to the `acked` table, or to the `dlq` table if it fails.